-During the fiscal year the Charter School revised their Food Service fund budget and increased budgeted revenues and increased expenditures by \$47,588 and \$33,586 respectively.
+During the fiscal year the Charter School revised their Food Service fund budget and increased budgeted revenues and increased expenditures by \$188,092 and \$108,261 respectively.

-Total revenues were \$22,146 greater than budget with the largest revenue variance from federal sources, which were \$22,146 greater than anticipated.
-The variance was due to the Charter School receiving more in federal funding than originally planned for.
-Total expenditures were \$14,532 over budget with the only variance coming from food service expenditures.
+Total revenues were \$2,654 less than budget with the largest revenue variance from federal sources, which were \$9,606 less than anticipated.
+Total expenditures were \$15,305 under budget with the only variance coming from food service expenditures.